Another medical clinic in Pinjarra is at risk of closing as the town struggles to attract doctors.

 "If we are not able to secure any changes, we will not be able to provide appointments to sustain a reasonable health care service provision for our patients.

 "It's not fair.
-It's a decision the federal government has made with no real insight into to what Pinjarra looks like, medical service availability, its infrastructure, and what it has to offer.
+It's a decision the federal government has made with no real insight into what Pinjarra looks like.
 It remains rural."

 Ms Pillay said Pinjarra Doctors was already booked out for a minimum of two weeks.